 After several trips to Home Depot, 3 separate Amazon.com orders, and twice browsing our local Ace Hardware, we thought we had all the parts we needed to complete the project (spoiler: we didn't.)

 Construction took one person about 8 hours, but there are things that would have been significantly faster with two people.
 We learned a lot of valuable lessons.
 We spent some time on YouTube learning how to "swage," and found out that 1/8" aircraft cable is hard to work with and can be very sharp.
 We will post a detailed, step-by-step process and complete materials and tools list in the near future.

 The only component we didn't want to try making ourselves was the 20' x 20' artificial silk panel with reinforced edges and grommets for attaching to the frame.
 It's made by Matthews, sold by B&H, and it seems like a great deal at about $350.

 Once all the pipes had been cut to the right length, test fit, and the aircraft cable cross-braces all cut and clamped, we loaded everything into the Explorer and headed over to the giant sound stage.

 The entire assembly process took two people just two hours (see time-lapse video of the assembly process at the bottom of this post).
 Considering that it had never been completely assembled (no place big enough to put it all together at our studio), it was surprisingly smooth and easy.

 We tested the six Paul Buff Einstein 640ws strobes before raising it out of reach.
 They are controlled with PCB's CyberCommander, which gives us individual control over them to power up and adjust remotely.
 Once the set below is built, there will be no way to reach the strobes, so we needed a robust and reliable system.

-Look for a detailed, step-by-step construction post, including all ingredients and tools used, and final cost of parts.
-We'd love to hear your thoughts on our solution, answer any questions, and hear any suggestions for improvement.
+We'd love to hear your thoughts on our solution, and hear any suggestions for improvement.